iamyounix/msimagb460_tomahawk/README.md

 ![sbus_ioreg](https://github.com/iamyounix/msimagb460_tomahawk/assets/72515939/02c9851c-3a29-4a1d-84ba-aba3917c0861)

 - As shown in the picture above, `AppleSMBusController` and `AppleSMBUSPCI` are not loaded via ioreg.
-However, both load normally by using the cusing command below:
+However, both load normally by using the command as below:

 - Copy and paste this command, `kextstat | grep -E "AppleSMBusController|AppleSMBusPCI"`.
 The result will shown as below: